Scots law: Scotland as a distinct jurisdiction

 In Scotland there are justice of the peace courts and sheriff courts, rather than magistrates' courts or Crown Court as in England and Wales.
 The High Court of Justiciary is Scotland’s supreme criminal court and deals with the most serious crime.
 The Court of Session is the supreme civil court.
 The majority of crime is prosecuted by The Crown Office and Procurator Fiscal Service, which provides the independent public prosecution service for Scotland similar to the Crown Prosecution Service in England and Wales and the Public Prosecution Service in Northern Ireland.
 The Crown Office and Procurator Fiscal Service is also the country’s death investigation service, and is responsible for investigating all suspicious, sudden or unexplained deaths.

-Unlike England and Wales, Scotland has no coronial system to investigate deaths.
-Instead a Fatal Accident Inquiry (FAI), presided over by a judge, may be established to determine the cause of a death and any steps to prevent deaths in similar circumstances.
+Unlike England and Wales or Northern Ireland, Scotland has no coronial system to investigate deaths.
+Instead a fatal accident inquiry (FAI), presided over by a judge, may be established to determine the cause of a death and any steps to prevent deaths in similar circumstances.
 Except in circumstances where an FAI is mandatory, such as deaths in prison or in police custody, the Crown Office will determine whether an FAI would be in the public interest.